 Reaching the successful heights that they have has been decades in the making but the legacy they now have is an aspiring achievement.
-Initially, the main challenge was building up the brand and, over the years, the Davies family have proved to be very resourceful by working with some fantastic ambassadors – Richard was one of Rick Stein’s original Food Heroes, as well as working closely with Hugh Fearnley-Whittingstall and the River Cottage team to create some fantastic soup flavours.
+Initially, the main challenge was building up the brand and, over the years, the Davies family have proved to be very resourceful by working with some fantastic ambassadors – Mike was one of Rick Stein’s original Food Heroes, as well as working closely with Hugh Fearnley-Whittingstall and the River Cottage team to create some fantastic soup flavours.
 Associations like these helped enormously to get Dorset Blue Vinny on the map.

 Emily explains, “Distribution can also be a challenge in terms of getting your product listed with wholesalers; for instance we have just landed a really exciting distribution deal that’s been 3 years in the making!”

 As well as being cheesemakers, they manage a working farm that supplies milk to other producers, so there are different cost centres that need to be carefully monitored.
 Having diversified the farm business, the need soon became apparent to bring together both the farm and the cheese making businesses, ensuring they both run side by side in a more streamlined way.
 “Working closely with the team here at Old Mill, we identified that Xero’s cloud-based solution was the way forward.”
 Richard adds.

 “As a family business you tend to find yourself wearing a lot of hats, so it’s essential to have an adviser like Phil Mills who knows our industry and is a good sounding board.
 The move onto Xero was a massive transition for us as there’s a lot of paperwork generated because of the cheese sales and we needed to set up all the cost centres and systems.
 We can now pull the right information on a monthly basis to provide us with much better insights to be able to run the business.”

 Richard Davies.
 Woodbridge Farm and Dorset Blue Vinny.